Table of Contents

-We’ll walk you through how long it normally takes to get all of your scores, plus show you how to view your scores, and answer some other GRE-related questions you might have.
+We’ll walk you through how long does it take to get GRE scores, plus show you how to view your scores and answer some other GRE-related questions you might have.

 Your GRE results will be sent to your nominated institutions between 10-15 days after you take the test.
 Within the same timeframe, you’ll be able to see your GRE test results in your ETS account.

 When you take an exam as important as the GRE, it’s understandable to be nervous about your results.
-The good news is that you get to see most of your score as soon as you finish taking the GRE.
+The good news is that you will see most of your score as soon as you finish taking the GRE.

 Immediately after you take the GRE, you’ll have the option to cancel your scores or view them.

 If you feel that you did poorly, you can cancel the scores and start preparing to take the test again.
 If you view your scores, you’ll get to see your preliminary results for the Quantitative Reasoning and Verbal Reasoning sections immediately.

 The Analytical Writing section of the exam is graded partially by a human, so you won’t be able to view your score for that section until later.